How to Become a Surgical Technologist in New Mexico

 Certification should be renewed every four years to remain active.
 Continued education through classes, seminars or workshops is required for renewal.
 Fifteen continued education hours must be taken yearly.

 Surgical technology is a career that is high in demand throughout the state of New Mexico.
-There were 470 surgical technologists employed in the state in 2016.
-That number is expected to rise by eight percent by 2026, meaning that at least 30 more job positions should be available in this field by then.
+There were 910 surgical technologists employed in the state in 2020.
+That number is expected to rise by 14 percent by 2030, meaning that at least 80 more job positions should be available in this field by then.

 Working as a Surgical Technologist in New Mexico